wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### TopAPIsByAlertCount

-Represents top APIs by alert count.
+Represents the top APIs by alert count.

 <table>
 <thead>